Nine Tories Swing

 The Overmountain Men arrive up the farm road where Whitesides Road is today on a Friday the 13th, and indeed this spot will become unlucky for some of the prisoners.
 All around you these frontiersmen without the “luxuries” of the regular armies set up a militia camp and forage for much-needed food.
 Draper relates this quote to the day before at John Walker’s plantation, but the scene would have been repeated here: “Nearly-dry ears of corn and green pumpkins were to be had from the Loyalist’s fields.
 One American patriot later shared that those fried green pumpkins tasted as good as anything he had ever eaten.
 Because there were not enough cooking utensils, the prisoners were given theirs raw.”

 The colonels likely take over the Bickerstaff home, which was probably where the later-era house is today.
 The men camp in farm fields or the woods without tents.
-A prisoner, British Lt.
-Anthony Allaire, records in his journal, “In the evening their liberality extended so far as to send five old shirts to nine of us, as a change of linen—other things in like proportion.”[a]
+A prisoner, Loyalist surgeon Dr. Uzal Johnson, records in his diary, “In the Evening their liberality extended so far as to send five Shirts to Nine of us as a change of linnen (sic), other cloathing (sic) in like proportion.”[a]

 For years only the chimneys of the first house remained here, so the site became known as “Red Chimneys.”